Love & Justice

 Racial Justice

-We think healing racism is an act of faith.
+We think believe dismantling white supremacy is an act of faith.
 Our racially diverse congregation wore hoodies to church after Trayvon Martin was murdered, and sent Skittles and iced tea to Sanford, Florida.
-We prayed with our hands up after Mike Brown was killed and kneeled in prayer in solidarity with Colin Kaepernick We participated in die-ins throughout New York City after Eric Garner was murdered.
+We prayed with our hands up after Mike Brown was killed and kneeled in prayer in solidarity with Colin Kaepernick.
+We participated in die-ins throughout New York City after Eric Garner was murdered.
 Our faith is political because Jesus was political.
 Just as people of faith stood at the center of the Civil Rights movement, we know it is our call to be on the front lines of racial/ethnic justice in America.

 Racial Justice Resources